hakonko/QuizML/README.md

-# QuizML version 0.5
+# QuizML version 0.65

-A little quiz app built with Python and PyQt — perfect for quizzing myself on mathematical and computer related curriculum.
+A little quiz app built with Python and PyQt — perfect for quizzing myself on mathematical and computer related curriculum from the University of Oslo subject **IN3310 - Deep Learning for Image Analysis**.

 ## Features